Altinn/altinn-notifications/sql/README.md

 #### Step 3: Review and Commit

-After running the cancellation script:
+After running the cancellation script in pgAdmin:
-1. Review the results shown in the output
+1. Review the results shown in the output pane
+2. In the query tool, execute one of the following:
-2. If correct, run: `COMMIT;`
+   - If results look correct: `COMMIT;`
-3. If incorrect, run: `ROLLBACK;`
+   - If you want to undo: `ROLLBACK;`

 **Important:** The transaction remains open until you explicitly commit or rollback.
-If you close the connection without committing, all changes will be rolled back automatically.
+If you close pgAdmin or the connection without committing, all changes will be rolled back automatically.

 ### Cancellation Rules